gchure/phd/docs/src/chapter_06/section_07_global_fit.md

 \frac{K_A}{1\,\text{M}}$ and $\tilde{k}_I = -\log \frac{K_I}{1\,\text{M}}$ of
 the dissociation constants which grants better numerical stability.

-We assume that deviations of the experimental fold-change from the theoretical predictions are normally distributed with mean zero and standard deviation $\sigma$.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We assume that deviations of the experimental fold-change from the theoretical predictions are normally distributed with mean zero and standard deviation $\sigma$.
 We begin by writing Bayes’ theorem,
 $$